What are zygomatic implants?

 Pterygoid Implants

-Anchored in the pterygoid process of the sphenoid bone.
-Length 15–20 mm.
-Utilize one of the densest bone structures at the skull base.
+Placed into the pterygoid process of the sphenoid bone.
 Supplement support in the posterior maxilla.

 When are both types used simultaneously?